-owner name The domain name where the RR is found. type An encoded 16-bit value that specifies the type of the resource record.
-TTL The time-to-live of the RR.
+The domain name where the RR is found.
+An encoded 16-bit value that specifies the type of the resource record.
+The time-to-live of the RR.
 This field is a 32-bit integer in units of seconds, and is primarily used by resolvers when they cache RRs.
-The TTL describes how long a RR can be cached before it should be discarded. class An encoded 16-bit value that identifies a protocol family or instance of a protocol.
-RDATA The resource data.
+The TTL describes how long a RR can be cached before it should be discarded.
+The resource data.
 The format of the data is type (and sometimes class) specific.